 - Do NOT soak in a bathtub with a new tattoo.
 You should avoid soaking in water, including swimming, for the first few weeks.

 - Do NOT use a loofah or cloth to wash your new tattoo.
 You should only ever use your hand, because other objects carry bacteria.

 Read more about the do's and don'ts when getting a new tattoo.

 Which Soap Should I Use to Clean My Tattoo?

-Our tattoo cleanser is specifically created for the purpose of cleaning fresh tattoos.
+Our tattoo foam is specifically created for the purpose of cleaning fresh tattoos.
 It easily washes excess blood and ink off without having to scrub/rub the tattoo, calms red skin and relieves the pain during the first few days of healing.

 Celebrity tattoo artist Dr. Woo said, “there are so many soaps with different chemicals and ingredients that can be abrasive, irritate the skin, or even lead to infection.
 To minimize the chance of an adverse reaction, it’s vital the soap being used is as clean and simple as possible, using the best ingredients.”

 Why Do You Need to Wash Your New Tattoo?

 After reading through different tattoo aftercare instructions, you may have noticed the emphasis on washing your new tattoo.

 Keeping your tattoo clean is an important aspect of the healing process.
 Without it, more bacteria, and possibly infection, could be introduced to your fresh tattoo and cause it to heal improperly.